Arthritis Foundation

-The Arthritis Foundation is a nonprofit organization that is dedicated to addressing the needs of people living with arthritis in the United States.
-There are more than 50 million adults and 300,000 children living with arthritis, the nation's leading cause of disability.
-The Foundation works to provide information and resources, access to care, advancements in science and community connections.
+The Arthritis Foundation is a nonprofit organization addressing the needs of people living with arthritis in the United States.

-The Arthritis Foundation also publishes the magazine Arthritis Today.
-Through local offices nationwide, the Foundation sponsors a variety of year-round events to raise funds and create awareness, from local walks and runs to dinners, galas and other affairs.
+The Arthritis Foundation works to provide information and resources, improve access to care, make advancements in scientific research and offer opportunities for community connections.
+Nationally and through local offices nationwide, the Arthritis Foundation sponsors a variety of year-round events to raise funds and awareness, from local walks and runs to dinners, galas and other fundraisers.

-The Arthritis Foundation has contributed to arthritis research since its founding in 1948, and has invested over $470 million toward medical research into the disease In addition, the organization advocates for changes to health care policies, legislation and government-funded research to improve the lives of individuals and families affected by arthritis.
+Over the years the Arthritis Foundation has invested over $500 million toward medical research for more effective treatments and ultimately a cure.
+In addition, the organization advocates for changes to health care policies, legislation and government-funded research to improve the lives of individuals and families affected by arthritis.

-The Foundation funds two patient registries, the Arthritis Internet Registry (AIR) and the Childhood Arthritis and Rheumatology Research Alliance (CARRA), to help control symptoms and accelerate the search for a cure by analyzing and correlating biological data.
+The Arthritis Foundation is a major partner of the Childhood Arthritis and Rheumatology Research Alliance (CARRA) to improve health outcomes of children with juvenile arthritis and other pediatric rheumatic diseases.
+The Foundation has partnered with the Food and Drug Administration (FDA) to accelerate drug development for osteoarthritis, as well as partnered with the National Institutes of Health (NIH) on advancements for other types of arthritis.